 General about veganism

-A vegan product is completely free from any animal products.
-In the development and production, among other foods such as meat, fish, gelatin, egg, milk products and honey, but also beeswax, leather, wool and silk are omitted.
-Veganism is a conviction and life philosophy.
+A vegan product is completely free from anything animal.
+In their development and production, among other foods such as meat, fish, gelatin, egg, milk products and honey, but also beeswax, leather, wool and silk are omitted.
+Veganism is conviction and life philosophy.

 Reasons for veganism

-As incentive, vegans claim ethical reasons, but above all humanitarian, ecological and spiritual motives.
+As an impetus, vegans give ethical reasons, but above all humanitarian, ecological and spiritual motives.
 Veganism grants the right to life, intactness and freedom to living beings capable of suffering.
 It therefore implies the advocacy of animal rights.